Notepatra Notepatra v0.1.114 docs

 Color-coded: teal for "added/fixed", amber for "shrunk/minified", gray for no-op.
 Capped at 50 entries, scrollable.

-HTML Tools plugin
+HTML Tools (inbuilt)

 Same structure as JSON Tools but with HTML-specific buttons: Format (2 spaces), Format (4 spaces), Minify, Fix + Format, AI Fix, Show Diff, Copy Output.
 Fixer handles: self-closing <img>/<br>, mismatched tags, attribute quotes.

-Bracket Tools plugin
+Bracket Tools (inbuilt)

 Generic bracket/quote balancer.
 Works on any language.
 Uses the Rust core's bracket_fix module which walks the input, tracks a bracket stack, and closes any unclosed opens at the end in reverse order.

-SQL Formatter plugin
+SQL Formatter (inbuilt)

-Open: Plugins → SQL Formatter (inbuilt).
+Open: Tools → SQL Formatter (inbuilt).

 Dialect-specific keyword sets are fed to Scintilla via SCI_SETKEYWORDS (since QsciLexerSQL::setKeywords is protected).
 T-SQL adds DECLARE/MERGE/OUTPUT/PIVOT/OVER/PARTITION, PL/SQL adds PLS_INTEGER/SYSDATE/NVL/DECODE/CONNECT BY, etc.